AdmiralPotato/npos3d/README.md

 ----

 #### Adding some animation and interactivity
 Now that we have some static, non-moving objects in our scene, let's add some animation and interactivity.
-All animatable properties on an object are public and can be changed either by it's local `update` method, or by external forces.
+All animatable properties on an object are public and can be changed either by its local `update` method, or by external forces.

 ##### Animating a renderable object via its own update method
 I'll use the existing `myTriangle` object defined in the '[Custom Geometry](#custom-geometry)' section to illustrate this concept.
 To follow the convention I've been using throughout the NPos3d engine thus far, I define the local variable `t` to represent the renderable object itself for use inside of each of its member functions. __It is important to remember to invoke the local object's `render` method at the end of the definition of its `update` method, or neither it nor any of its children will display at all!__